hardwario/website/content/academy/how-to-pair-kit.en.md

 ---
-title: How to pair the HARDWARIO IoT Dongle with the box
+title: Pairing devices with Playground
 draft: false
 date: 2019-09-22T20:00:49.432Z
-weight: 60
+weight: 20
 description: To make the USB Dongle get along with the Core module, you have to pair the Dongle with the box.
 The devices will then create a connection with each other.
 Check out how to do it.
 meta_title: How to pair the HARDWARIO IoT Dongle with the box
 meta_description: To make the USB Dongle get along with the Core module, you have to pair the Dongle with the box.
 The devices will then create a connection with each other.
 Check out how to do it.